williamgiare/WilliamGiare/README.md

 Welcome to my GitHub Page!
 I'William Giarè, currently a (third year) PhD student in Astrophysics at Sapienza, University of Rome.
 I have a background in Theoretical Physics and I'm specializing in Cosmology.
-I work to tie together theories and observations, using cosmology as a laboratory to test and constrain fundamental physics, included (new) global theoretical scenarios beyond General Relativity and the standard model of particles.